-There are two configurable rear BNC connectors that can be set using onboard switches on the rear of the 8400 circuit board for the choices outlined below.
+There are three configurable rear BNC connectors that can be set using onboard switches on the rear of the 8500 circuit board for the choices outlined below.
 AES outputs will depend on the type of submodule installed.
 Refer to the illustration on the next page.

-- AES 1/2 Out /SDI Out BNC (8410 and 8510 submodule) or AES 5/6/SDI (8415 submodule) Configuration Switch S4 on the rear of the 8400 circuit board allows the BNC labeled AES 1/2 Out/SDI or AES 5/6/SDI BNC to output either AES audio or the processed SDI signal of the module (identical to the other SDI outputs).
+- Cpst/SDI Out BNC Configuration The BNC labeled CPST/SDI can be set with Switch S1 on the rear of the 8500 circuit board for either CPST (up) for a composite output or to SDI (down) for an SDI output.
+The default setting for this switch is CPST when shipped from the factory. - AES 1/2 Out /SDI Out BNC (8410 and 8510 submodule) or AES 5/6/SDI (8415 submodule) Configuration Switch S4 on the rear of the 8500 circuit board allows the BNC labeled AES 1/2 Out/SDI or AES 5/6/SDI BNC to output either AES audio or the processed SDI signal of the module (identical to the other SDI outputs).
 Set the toggle switch to AES to configure the BNC for AES out or set to SDI for the SDI output.
-The default setting for this switch set at the factory is AES. - AES 3/4 Out /SDI Out BNC (8410 and 8510 submodule) or AES 7/8/SDI (8415 submodule) Configuration Switch S5 on the rear of the 8400 circuit board allows the BNC labeled AES 3/4 Out/SDI or AES 7/8/SDI BNC to output either AES audio or the processed SDI signal of the module (identical to the other SDI outputs).
+The default setting for this switch is AES. - AES 3/4 Out /SDI Out BNC (8410 and 8510 submodule) or AES 7/8/SDI (8415 submodule) Configuration Switch S5 on the rear of the 8500 circuit board allows the BNC labeled AES 3/4 Out/SDI or AES 7/8/SDI BNC to output either AES audio or the processed SDI signal of the module (identical to the other SDI outputs).
 Set the toggle switch to AES to configure the BNC for AES out or set to SDI for the SDI output.
 The default setting for this switch is AES.